flatironinstitute/kachery-p2p/doc/beta_testing_instructions.md

 Copy the URI that is printed it will have the form `sha1://.../tmp.txt`

-Now anyone with that URI (on the flatiron2 channel) will be able to download that file directly from your computer (or from another computer if it was downloaded elsewhere).
+Now anyone with that URI (on the example channel) will be able to download that file directly from your computer (or from another computer if it was downloaded elsewhere).

 To test that this worked, you will need to install kachery-p2p on a different computer, and email/slack yourself the URI.
-From the other computer (with a running daemon on the flatiron2 channel) try:
+From the other computer (with a running daemon on the example channel) try:

 ```bash
 kachery-p2p-cat sha1://.../tmp.txt